alexbannon/blackjack/README.md

-# blackjack
-A game of blackjack
+# A game of blackjack

 User Stories:

 - I want the ability to click start a game and have multiple decks shuffle so I can play multiple rounds.